 Does City Chic Collective Have A Relatively High Or Low P/E For Its Industry?

-City Chic Collective's P/E of 39.08 indicates some degree of optimism towards the stock.
-You can see in the image below that the average P/E (15.7) for companies in the specialty retail industry is lower than City Chic Collective's P/E.
+City Chic Collective's P/E of 10.33 indicates some degree of optimism towards the stock.
+The image below shows that City Chic Collective has a higher P/E than the average (7.3) P/E for companies in the specialty retail industry.

 How Growth Rates Impact P/E Ratios

-City Chic Collective shrunk earnings per share by 3.8% last year.
-But it has grown its earnings per share by 2.7% per year over the last five years.
+City Chic Collective shrunk earnings per share by 15% over the last year.
+But EPS is up 48% over the last 5 years.

 Don't Forget: The P/E Does Not Account For Debt or Bank Deposits